180896-cse/Simple_frontend_with_Tailwind.css/README.md

-# Simple_frontend_with_Tailwind.css
+# Frontend with Tailwind.css
-Used Tailwind.css because it is most powerful css framework
+#### Used Tailwind.css because it is most powerful css framework.